Why apply for this role?

 Our 2,500 volunteer Panel Members take part in children’s hearings in their local areas, making decisions with and for infants, children and young people.
-Our organisation also supports a network of 22 Area Support Teams made up of 400 volunteers who support Panel Members in their local communities.
+Our organisation also supports a network of Area Support Teams which are made up of 400 volunteers who support Panel Members in their local communities.

-You can read more about our core values HERE as well as view an introductory video to our organisation.
-We also offer a generous benefits package from hybrid working, flexi hours and a fantastic pension scheme - you check out our full benefits summary HERE.
+Visit our website to read more about our core values chscotland.gov.uk/about-us as well as view an introductory video to our organisation.
+We also offer a generous benefits package chscotland.gov.uk/about-us/working-with-us from hybrid working, flexi hours and a fantastic pension scheme.

 Diversity and Inclusion

 CHS is an equal opportunities employer.
 We encourage diversity and are committed to creating an inclusive environment for all employees.
-We actively encourage applicants from all protected characteristics and are committed to providing any reasonable adjustments required during application and assessment process, and upon joining us.
+We actively encourage applicants from all protected characteristics and commit to providing any reasonable adjustments required during application and assessment process, and upon joining CHS.

 Please note that CVs are not accepted.

 For an informal and confidential discussion on the role or about any adjustments you might need, please email jobs@CHS.gov.scot.

 After the closing date, this role profile won’t be available on our website, so please save a copy when you apply.

 It is anticipated that interviews will be held on 22 February.